May 18th, 2015

 The wardens are nowhere to be found on the way out.
 The gatekeeper points me to the carapaces of the dead rhinoceros beetles that have died from continually bashing themselves against the building, drawn in by the electric light at night time.
 He invites me to take one along, but I think I have enough things to carry already.

-The trip back to town is easy enough, a bus en route to Miri stopping soon enough after I return, the return trip to town quick and uneventful.
+The trip back to town is easy enough, a bus en route to Miri stopping soon enough, and the return trip to town quick and uneventful.